 - Update current information about site by Dec 1.
-Externship Coordinatorsare encouraged to upload their brochures and other information to the WIKI site.
+ECs are encouraged to upload their brochures and other information to the WIKI site.
 Include number of positions that are offered by the placement and number of hours required.

 - Starting on Match day: At end of each day, placements will indicate how many positions are still available at the end of each day.
-Placements will indicate when they have filled all their positions
+Placements will also indicate when they have filled all their positions

 - DCTs will provide Letters of Eligibility that specify the number of hours that students can complete on externship.

-- DCTs will oversee their students’ compliance with all the guidelines – and, specifically, adherence to the policies concerning acceptance and rejection of offers
+- DCTs will oversee their students’ compliance with all the guidelines – and specifically, adherence to the policies concerning acceptance and rejection of offers

-WIKI LANDING PAGE: http://psychpracticum.fdu.edu/index.php/Main_Page WIKI Violations page: http://integratedcare.fdu.edu/Externship_Complaints.html
+WIKI Violations page: HERE

 The current list of DCTs for the region is available HERE.